de4liu/bigdata/docs/trendsMarket.md

 Prior to the day of the Trend Marketplace, the team will need to prepare the following material:

+* Each student wear a name tag/sticker to make it easier to interact with guests.
+Please feel free to reuse ones from prior events; we may have limited supply of blank ones for you to write your name on.
 * A two-page / 1 sheet **handout** that summarizes the project, data, methodology, results/takeaways.
     - The handout should **clearly mark team Number and member names**.
 * Prepare a short (< 5 minute) **briefing** that includes: